 Photo #1 was taken by Sheila Burrow.
 Photos #2-3 were taken by Carol Jensen.
 Photo #4 was taken by Nhu Nguyen showing the habit of the plants in a pot.

 Ismene x macrostephana (syn.
 Hymenocallis × macrostephana) is a hybrid between Hymenocallis speciosa and H. narcissiflora (syn.
 Ismene narcissiflora), the Peruvian Daffodil.
 It was made by Van Tubergen in the late 19th century and named Daphne.
 It has very large flowers, as the name implies (big crowned), which are sweetly scented and last a bit more than other species.
-It flowers in late summer, when the new leaves apper.
-These are rather wide, but they are frost sensitive, it needs minimum temperatures of +5 °C (41 °F).
-Photo by Angelo Porcelli
+It flowers in late summer, when the new wide leaves appear.
+Plants are frost sensitive needing a minimum temperatures of +5 °C (41 °F).
+Photos by Angelo Porcelli.

 Ismene 'Sulphur Queen' (syn.
 Hymenocallis × spofforthiae 'Sulphur Queen') is a hybrid between H. narcissiflora (syn.
 Ismene narcissiflora), the Peruvian Daffodil, and Hymenocallis amancaes, (syn.
 Ismene amancaes) a yellow-flowered Peruvian species.
 The yellow color of 'Sulphur Queen' is fleeting, whether due to heat or bright light I'm not sure.
 This elegant, easily-grown plant is sweetly fragrant with a hint of spice.
 Photo #1 by Jim McKenney of a plant growing in his garden.
 Photos #2-3 were taken by Nhu Nguyen.
 The color remained very nice and yellow until senescence in his mild climate.